Classical simulation and quantum resource theory of non-Gaussian optics: Classical simulation algorithm for non-Gaussian optics

-In order to compute the Born probability in Eq.~\eqref{eq:born} approximately by using a sparsified state $\ket{\Omega}$ defined in Eq.~\eqref{eq:sparfied}, we need to compute the norm of the state.
+However, in order to compute the Born probability in Eq.~\eqref{eq:born} approximately by using a sparsified state $\ket{\Omega}$ defined in Eq.~\eqref{eq:sparfied}, we need to compute the norm of the state.
 This is necessary because the sparsification will lead to an unnormalized state $\ket{\Omega}$.
 Given a decomposition~\eqref{eq:sparfied} of $\ket{\Omega}$, the required time steps for a straightforward computation of its norm would grow quadratically in the number of summands of the decomposition.
 By contrast, the procedure here, called the fast norm estimation, computes the norm of a sparsified state with a cost that scales linearly rather than quadratically in the number of Gaussian states in the superposition.
-This allows for an overall linear scaling for the non-Gaussian simulator.
+This allows for an overall linear scaling in the $\chi$ ---the number of Gaussian states in the decomposition---for the non-Gaussian simulator.
 In the following, we present the procedure of fast norm estimation for non-Gaussian states.
 A more detailed derivation can be found in Appendix~\ref{ap:fastnorm}.

 It is known that coherent states and displacement operators in CV cases can be used analogously to the 1-design of multiqubit cases.
 We can represent the identity using coherent states or displacement operators as